 I think it’s more likely than not that we’ll see this contract get aggressively challenged in court and in the political realm.

-If Sec.
-DeVos’ servicer change actually happens, you don’t need to panic or worry.
+If your servicer changes, you don’t need to panic or worry.
 Your forgiveness credit gets tracked in the NSLDS files found on studentaid.gov.

 Your servicer actually pulls data from the federal database.
 Sometimes it makes mistakes, which can be corrected with a complaint to the CFPB or an email to your Senator or Congressperson.